 WLS was founded for the purpose of establishing educational marine safety and aquatic programmes on a people-to-people basis.
 In 1974, the first World Surf Lifesaving Championships for National Teams took place in Port Elizabeth and Durban (South Africa).
-In 1981, the first World Surf Lifesaving Championships for Clubs took place in Kuta, Bali (Indonesia).
-In 1986, the Lifesaving Society Canada hosted WLS and FIS members at an international aquatic exposition in Vancouver which included an international lifesaving competition.
-Its title was "Rescue '86" - the beginning of the "Rescue" series of international meetings and competitions.
+In 1981, the first World Surf Lifesaving Championships for Clubs took place in Kuta Beach, Bali (Indonesia).